mkravchik/LibAFL/utils/drcov/README.md

   -v, --verbose         Verbose output
-  -c, --counters        Generate block counters for a merged file -f, --fix-sizes       Disassembles the .text section of the module and fixes the basic block sizes in the drcov file
+  -c, --counters        Generate block counters for a merged file -f, --fix-sizes       Disassembles the .text section of the module and fixes the basic block sizes in the drcov file -co, --counters-only  Generate merged files from .cnt files only.
+A single .drcov file must be present in the directory as a source for the modules
 ```
 Post processing contains the following steps:
 1. Merge drcov files.
 The files are written every X executions.
 We might be interested to see the total coverage, or its aggregation over time.